DfT Business Plan input indicator

 Information broken down by: Train operator

-89.0 per cent of trains arrived at their destination on time between 05 January 2014 and 01 February 2014 in Great Britain, an increase from 87.3 per cent for the same period last year (GB total).
+87.2% of trains arrived at their destination on time between 2 February 2014 and 1 March 2014 in Great Britain, a decrease from 91.0% for the same period last year (GB total).
 The GB average headline figure incorporates Public Performance Measure (PPM) averages for operators franchised by devolved administrations (Arriva Trains Wales, First Scotrail, London Overground and Merseyrail), and non-franchised operators (Grand Central, Heathrow Express and Hull Trains), however, the following table covers only DfT franchised operators.

 Public Performance Measure (PPM) for DfT franchised Train Operating Companies1